zlogic/mendix-docs/content/en/docs/howto/extensibility/howto-datastorage-api.md

 * Create first Monday of month list - returns a list of dates of the first Monday of every month in a specified range
 * Register global entity listeners - run custom Java code for every object change

-    {{< figure src="/attachments/howto/extensibility/howto-datastorage-api/image001.png" alt="Microflow actions toolbox" class="no-border" >}}

 For more information on Java programming for Mendix, see [Java Programming](/refguide/java-programming/).

 For more information on calling Java actions from a microflow, see [Java Actions](/refguide/java-actions/).

-## Retrieving Advanced XPath
+## Retrieving Objects Using Advanced XPath

-The goal is to create a microflow action where a user can specify an XPath expression and which result entities are expected.
+In this section you will create a microflow action where a user can specify an XPath expression and the result entities which are expected.
 The action will execute the XPath statement and return the resulting list of objects.

 In practice, this is not a very useful microflow action as you can already do this with the standard retrieve action in Mendix Studio Pro.
-The goal, however, is to illustrate how you can use the XPath Java API.
+It is used to illustrate how you can use the XPath Java API.

 The Java action needs the following parameters:

 * A string where the user can specify the XPath expression to be executed
 * A result entity where the user specifies which entity is to be returned
-* A return type which specifies that the action returns a list of the entities specified in the previous parameter.
+* A return type which specifies that the action returns a list of the entities specified in the previous parameter

     {{< figure src="/attachments/howto/extensibility/howto-datastorage-api/image003.png" class="no-border" >}}